Pence heads to Turkey as Erdogan rejects calls for ceasefire in Syria | DW | 16.10.2019

-US Vice President Mike Pence is traveling to Turkey to persuade President Recep Tayyip Erdogan to halt his military offensive in northeastern Syria.
-US officials also threaten tougher sanctions on Turkey.
+US Vice President Mike Pence is traveling to Ankara to persuade President Recep Tayyip Erdogan to halt his military offensive in northeastern Syria.
+But Turkey has rejected calls for a truce.

 US Vice President Mike Pence is heading to Ankara on Wednesday in a bid to negotiate a cease-fire deal in northeastern Syria, despite Turkish President Recep Tayyip Erdogan rejecting any truce in the region.